Your First SDK Integration

 Section C — Query back (5 minutes)

-Reading from the kernel uses the same client.
+Reading back uses the same client.
 Two methods:

 | Method | Use when |